 This course follows Chem 121 and uses the same textbook.
-Topics include simple kinetics, equilibrium, acid-base chemistry, buffers, solubility equilibria, basic thermodynamics and basic electrochemistry.
-The weekly laboratory will emphasize data gathering and analysis, the use of computers in the lab, wet and instrumental analytical techniques and inorganic syntheses.
+Topics include simple kinetics, equilibrium, acid-base chemistry, basic thermodynamics and electrochemistry, wet and instrumental analytical techniques, and a selected survey of main group elements and transition metals and their compounds.
+The weekly laboratory will emphasize data gathering and analysis, the use of computers in the lab, analytical techniques and inorganic synthesis.

 CHEM 281.
 Analytical Chemistry

 Pre-requisites: Chem 162 and Math 201 or equivalent.

 This course will emphasize problem solving through chemical analysis.
 Students will learn how to choose methods for analysis, acquire data and use statistics to analyze data.
 The course will cover complex chemical equilibria as it applies to quantitative analysis.
 Specific methods to be studied and used in lab include volumetric analysis, UV-Vis absorption spectrometry, atomic absorption spectrometry, fluorescence spectrometry, gas and liquid chromatography and potentiometry.
 Students will design and perform an independent lab project to analyze samples of their choice.
 The final exam will include the ACS standardized exam on Analytical Chemistry.

 Introduction to research methodology through the study of a laboratory research problem (which can include computational research) under the close supervision of a member of the faculty.